2025 Finalists: HP, Ipiranga, Wayfair, OpenGrid Europe, Maersk

-The IIF Award for the Impact of Forecasting in Practice aims to recognize and showcase businesses or institutions that achieve significant impact by applying forecasting, while contributing to the forecasting community.
-Applications will be evaluated in 5 key areas: Impact to the business or institution, Impact on the forecasting community, Challenge, Role of forecasting in the solution, and Style/quality of the submission and presentation.
+About the IIF Award: The IIF Award for the Impact of Forecasting in Practice aims to recognize and showcase businesses or institutions that achieve significant impact by applying forecasting, while contributing to the forecasting community.
+Applications are evaluated in 5 key areas: Impact to the business or institution, Impact on the forecasting community, Challenge, Role of forecasting in the solution, and Style/quality of the submission and presentation.
+The award comes with a $10,000 cash prize to the first-place winning team.
+A non-cash recognition may be issued to the second-place runner-up, at the award committee’s discretion.

 Requirements